jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Use the provided porting scripts (e.g., 0.7.1-Port Halo3 Campaign.txt) from the main directory to create a base mod .pak file.

-Example: For the Halo 3 main menu with 4K textures, run the scripts from H3ho4kmmm.

-Apply Scripts 🔧

-Apply the scripts from your chosen mod version (e.g., H3ho4kmmm4k-S) in order to your new .pak file.
+After that Apply the scripts 🔧 from your chosen mod version (e.g., H3ho4kmmm4k-S) in order to your new .pak file.

 give your .pak file a name & Name Your Mod 📛 Thats it your done and now you can Customize Further ✨ to your harts content!